 - 2. From the Service Name list, select the service or game that you will host on your network.
 If the service does not appear in the list, see the following section, "Adding a Custom Service." - 3.
-In the corresponding Server IP Address box, enter the last digit of the IP address of your local computer that will provide this service. - 4.
-Click Add.
+In the corresponding Server IP Address fields, enter the last digit of the IP address of your local computer that will provide this service. - 4.
+To the right of Server IP Address, click Add.
 The service appears in the list in the screen.